zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/avh_rpi/_review.md

             - "False"
         correct_answer: 2
         explination: >
-            The AVH Rasbperry Pi is similar, but faster than the physical Raspberry Pi.
+            The AVH Raspberry Pi is similar, but faster than the physical Raspberry Pi.

     - questions: